+We also studied the explicit exchange of massive higher-spin states at tree level by raising the cutoff above the mass of the exchanged state, $M>m_J$, thereby integrating this state into the low-energy amplitude.
+We first applied this idea to maximal supergravity, where we reproduced the bounds of \cite{Albert:2024yap} on the coupling of the effective scalar state to external gravitons.
+We then used the same approach to study the upper bound for the coupling of a massive spin-4 state exchanged in $2\rightarrow2$ graviton scattering.
+In both the maximal supergravity and spin-4 graviton examples, the bounds exhibit a sharp drop at finite mass ratio, beyond which a nonzero coupling to the integrated-in state is no longer allowed for the assumed spectral setup.
+Scanning over the ratio of the spin-4 mass to the cutoff, we found that the bound depends on the assumed light low-spin spectrum, with weaker bounds obtained when light spin-0 states are included.

-In this paper, we showed how crossing symmetric dispersion relations provide a useful tool to calculate bounds at tree level.
-Although we worked at tree level, the sum rules are extremely useful for loop-level calculations where, with or without gravity, the presence of any light particle in EFT loops would give singularities in the forward limit.
-Crossing symmetric dispersion relations offer a way to constrain EFT couplings at loop level and thus provide a powerful tool for studying positivity bounds.
+In this paper, we showed that crossing symmetric dispersion relations provide a useful framework for computing tree-level bounds in gravitational EFTs without relying on the forward limit.
+Although we worked at tree level, the crossing symmetric sum rules are well suited for loop-level calculations where, with or without gravity, the presence of any light particle in EFT loops would give singularities in the forward limit.
+Crossing symmetric dispersion relations avoid this issue by working away from the forward limit and therefore provide a natural framework for studying positivity bounds beyond tree level.